v-rajagt/IntuneDocs/intune/protect/wandera-mtd-connector-integration.md

 # Integrate Wandera Mobile Threat Protection with Intune

+> [!NOTE]
+> This Mobile Threat Defense vendor is not supported for unenrolled devices.

 Complete the following steps to integrate the Wandera Mobile Threat Defense solution with Intune.

 ## Before you begin